 You can keep your pillow much more hygenic by washing it regularly, which can remove excess oils, odors, sweat, and stains and even rid you of those pesky dust mites and other allergens.

-However, there is a particular washing method for every pillow type and fill, so it is essential to closely follow the instructions on the labels of your pillow.
+However, there is a particular washing method for every pillow type and fill, so it is essential to follow the instructions on the labels of your pillow closely.

-You should never wash buckwheat pillows, as the Buckwheatat husks will mold and become soggy if they get wet.
+You should never wash buckwheat pillows, as the Buckwheat husks will mold and become soggy if they get wet.
 Feather pillows and down pillows need special care when washed.

 You should also wash memory foam and latex with care.
-Most cotton, down alternative, and polyester, filed pillows are machine washable and can be dried in a tumble dry.
+Most cotton, down alternative, and polyester-filled pillows are machine washable and can be dried in a tumble dry.

 Using Pillow Covers

-One of the best ways to lengthen the life of and maintain your pillow is to invest in a proper waterproof pillow cover.
+Investing in a proper waterproof pillow cover is one of the best ways to lengthen the life of and maintain your pillow.

-This cover prevents any liquids and dust particles, skin cells, or even dust mites from entering your pillow and will preserve and protect it for a very long time.
-You can wash the cover regularly without hassle, and you are also protected against spills.
+This cover prevents any liquids and dust particles, skin cells, or dust mites from entering your pillow and will preserve and protect it for a very long time.
+You can wash the cover regularly without hassle, and are protected against spills.

-However, the cover will not help maintain the support and loft of your pillow; therefore, you will need a replacement in that instance.
+However, the cover won’t help maintain the support and loft of your pillow so you will need a replacement.

 How to Find The Best Pillow Replacement